Fukaya, Saitama: Demographics

 Per Japanese census data, the population of Fukaya has recently plateaued after a long period of growth.

 History

 Fukaya was the site of a castle built by the Uesugi clan in 1456, and later the site of Okabe Domain a feudal domain under the Tokugawa shogunate.
 In the Edo era, Fukaya-shuku was a major post town on the Nakasendō (中山道) highway, boasting over 80 inns.

-The town of Fukaya was established within Hanzawa District, Saitama with the establishment of the modern municipalities system on April 1, 1889.
+The town of Fukaya was established within Hanzawa District, Saitama with the establishment of the modern municipalities system on 1 April 1889.
 Hanzawa District was abolished in 1896, becoming part of Ōsato District.
-Fukaya merged with the villages of Aketo, Hatara, Oyori and Fujisawa on January 1, 1955, and was elevated to city status.
-It annexed the village of Toyosato on April 1, 1973.
-On January 1, 2006, the towns of Hanazono, Kawamoto and Okabe (all from Ōsato District) were merged into Fukaya.
+Fukaya merged with the villages of Aketo, Hatara, Oyori and Fujisawa on 1 January 1955, and was elevated to city status.
+It annexed the village of Toyosato on 1 April 1973.
+On 1 January 2006, the towns of Hanazono, Kawamoto and Okabe (all from Ōsato District) were merged into Fukaya.